DanilKrivonos/Pike/README.md

                         Number of nearest neighbors for UMAP (30 by default) -cluster_size CLUSTER_SIZE
-                        Number of dots for HDBSCAN (30 by default) --visualize           Create clustering figure (false by default)
+                        Number of dots for HDBSCAN (30 by default) -k K                  k-mer size number (6 by default)

 consensus building arguments:
   -consensus_seq_lim CONSENSUS_SEQ_LIM